Report Copyright Infringement on Pinata

 If the DMCA Notice complies with the above requirements, we will remove or disable access to the cited content that is allegedly infringing.
 We will make a good faith attempt to notify the alleged infringer of the takedown, with a copy of your DMCA Notice, using the contact information provided to us.

-What happens if you receive a DMCA Notification from us?
+What happens if you receive a DMCA Notice from us?

 If you believe your content was removed in error, you can file a counter notification with the information below (“DMCA Counter Notification”).